cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Size
 demo: '#examples/autocomplete/size.vue'
 ---
-Autocompletes can have different sizes.
+Autocomplete can have different sizes.
 Use the `size` prop to change the size of the autocomplete.
 ::